2022 IEEE European School of Information Theory

-School dates: The school starts on Sunday, July 3rd, evenings with a welcome reception and ends on Thursday, July 7th, afternoons.
+School dates: The school starts on Monday, July 4th, after lunch and ends on Thursday, July 7th, afternoons.

 School location: The school takes place in Vienna, Austria's capital city with approximately 1.9 million inhabitants, famous for its rich culture, imperial sights, palaces, museums, theaters and opera houses, as well as, its cozy wine taverns and coffee houses.

 School venue: The school is hosted by Technical University (TU) Wien, Austria's largest technical university teaching approximately thirty thousand students.
 The school will take place in Campus C - Gusshaus of TU Wien.